Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Conclusion

 \section{Conclusion}

-In this work, we have introduced routing functions as helper functions to guide the feature learning in low-rank bottlenecks in architectures that are typical for parameter-efficient fine-tuning (PEFT) such as LoRA and Adapter.
+We have introduced feature routing functions to help guide the feature learning in low-rank bottlenecks in architectures that are typical for parameter-efficient fine-tuning such as LoRA and Adapter.
 We have shown their validity in vision-language tasks, where we have focused on linear functions that do not require any extra parameters.
-We have demonstrated performance gains in single-task and multi-task settings.
+We have demonstrated performance gains in single-task and multi-task settings in combination with a variety of foundation models.

 Routing functions open many avenues for future research.
 Given the importance of foundation models that are trained in a self-supervised way on large data, there is the need to efficiently fine-tune them for downstream tasks.
 When computing low-rank approximations of the features, our work shows that the extra guidance of the routing functions is important.
 We see many possibilities in experimenting with other types of functions in other tasks.
 For instance, linear and other functions are also suited to model constraints that reflect external knowledge or expectations on the behavior of a model.
 Future work will show whether they are useful to guide the feature routing in low-rank bottlenecks.